algustolucas68-svg/rsrs/gostoukk.md

     if not targetPart then return end

-    -- Verificar se deve expandir baseado no time if Settings.Hitbox.IgnoreTeam and player.Team and LocalPlayer.Team then if player.Team == LocalPlayer.Team then
+    if Settings.Hitbox.IgnoreTeam and player.Team and LocalPlayer.Team then
+        if player.Team == LocalPlayer.Team then
-            -- Restaurar se for do mesmo time if OriginalSizes[targetPart] then
+            if OriginalSizes[targetPart] then
                 local original = OriginalSizes[targetPart]
                 targetPart.Size = original.Size